yay135/DiffuCpG/readme.md

 Example datasets are available for download using "gdown.sh".
 The example datasets only contain WGBS methylation data.
 The model is the DDPM diffusion model, the repository contains a complete implementation for 1-dimensional input.
 Please refer to https://arxiv.org/abs/2006.11239  and https://huggingface.co/blog/annotated-diffusion for more details.
 ## 3. How to use this repo
 ### 3.1 System Requirements
 The number of steps in the diffusion process is set to 2000.
 Imputing a sample requires 2000 steps.
-Gpu acceleration is prefered.
+Gpu acceleration is preferred.
 16GB of RAM is required.
 The code is fully tested and operational on the following platform:

 Distributor ID: Debian
 Description:    Debian GNU/Linux 12 (bookworm)